Jenna Dewan Shows Off Insane Physique & Killer Dance Moves In New Instagram Video

-Jenna Dewan kicked her career off as a dancer, getting her big break into the world of acting by landing the lead role in Step It Up.
-The movie was a hit, Dewan met her (now) ex-husband — Channing Tatum — and the actress has been a household name ever since – as well as pretty busy.
-Dewan showed off those dance moves that once made her famous, and laced up her dancing shoes for a throwback video showing off those Step It Up moves for a season 2 promo for the series of the same name.
+Jenna Dewan kicked her career off as a dancer, getting her big break into the world of acting by landing the lead role in 2006’s Step Up.
+The movie was a hit, Dewan met her (now) ex-husband, Channing Tatum, and the actress has been a household name ever since, as well as being pretty busy.
+Dewan showed off those dance moves that once made her famous, and laced up her dancing shoes for a throwback video showing off those Step Up moves for a Season 2 promo for the YouTube series of the same name.

-Dewan and star of the YouTube series Step Up: High Water, Jade Chynoweth, wowed fans of both the dancers with their insane moves.
-Both women rocked black bralettes, and distressed denim jeans — though Dewan upped the sizzle-factor by rocking a fishnet onesie over the sultry outfit.
+Dewan and Jade Chynoweth, star of the YouTube series Step Up: High Water, wowed fans of both the dancers with their insane moves.
+Both women rocked black bralettes, and distressed denim jeans, though Dewan upped the sizzle-factor by rocking a fishnet onesie over the sultry outfit.
 The duo mirrored each other while moving around, and reminded their followers why they are some of the best dancers in the industry.

 Dewan wore her short hair straight, and tossed it around during the intricately choreographed number.
 She wore smokey eye makeup, and a bright pink lipstick that contrasted perfectly with her dark outfit.
 Chynoweth, mirroring Dewan’s look, wore her raven color hair in long, loose curls that bounced around as she twirled and showed off her serious moves.